New speakers are being confirmed daily. Please check back often to see the latest additions to the ETech program.

 Biography coming soon.

 Today, Mr. Jonas applies his real world and hands on experience in software design and development to drive technology innovations while delivering higher levels of privacy and civil liberties protections.
-By way of example, the most recent breakthrough developed...
+By way of example, the most...
 Read More.

 I am the creator of CouchDB.
 I’ve been in the software industry since ‘95 and I’m obsessed with data management, sharing, and collaboration.
 I’ve worked as an engineer on Lotus Notes and Domino, MySQL and now I work full time for IBM on CouchDB.